Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 means that the node wants to send flow, a positive demand means that the node wants to receive flow.

 Now the problem is that network simplex tries to solve whether a given demand in the network can be satisfied or not.
 But in our case, we don't know the demand.
-We will iteratively set demand and keep solving for it until we get an exception that the network can not satisfy the demand.
-This allows us to get closer to our maximum demand, which can be satisfied using the minimum cost.
+So we will iteratively set a demand and keep solving for it until we get an exception that the network can not satisfy the demand anymore.
+This allows us to get closer to the maximum demand, which can be satisfied using the minimum cost.

 ```python